holochain/HOW/HOW/_requirements.md

 ---

 ## Title
-The title of the standard being defined
+The title of the standard, process, or pattern being defined

 ## Author(s)